KarolDuracz/SVG-Mind-Tree/version_5/README.md

 1: #5 → 2: #6 → 3: #6 → 4: #6
 6. You can play the sequence.

+> [!NOTE]
+> And then it repeats these steps for each piece of new code from the prompt.
+That is, you add the code, create a group, add it to the sequence, and you can connect blocks this way.
+BUT FOR NOW, THERE'S NO CHANGING THE CONTEXT, i.e., no intervening in the sequence.
+So it can't change the sequence, it just executes the code blocks one by one.

 Demo 1 : https://github.com/KarolDuracz/SVG-Mind-Tree/tree/main/version_5/playground/demo1

 ![dump](https://github.com/KarolDuracz/SVG-Mind-Tree/blob/main/version_5/playground/guide%20how%20it%20use.png?raw=true)